MaddHatt-PM/codepath-capstone--grade-tracker/README.md

 ✅ [4] CoreData models for courses, weight groups, assignments, and notes.
 ✅ [4] Setup initializers and extension methods for all CoreData Entities ✅ [2] Prototype database generator
-[4] Initial UI pass for demo database.
+DONE Initial UI pass for demo database.
 ✅ [0] Verifying demo database is working via console.
 DONE [1] Added more data fields for DBGen.SimpleSample()